The Parents' Guide:

 There are three websites for this course; however, most pages in all three sites will be organized by links in the Moodle to course homework pages, and links from the homework assignment pages to all other website pages required for a given assignment.

 Core Courses: While a Core course is not an AP course, it is an honors course, which means the textbook we use, our approach, and our expectations of performance are college-level expectations.
-Students can still pass the course with less-than-AP level performance; their transcript will reflect whether lab credit, honors credit, or AP credit has been achieved.
+Students can still pass the course with less-than-honors level performance; their transcript will reflect whether lab credit or honors credit.

-Evaluations sent to students at midyear and at the end of the course contain the raw scores for each area used to determine overall performance (homework, quizzes, class participation, semester reports, and examinations).
+Evaluations sent to students at midyear and at the end of the course contain the raw scores for each area used to determine overall performance (homework, reports, quizzes, class participation, and examinations).
 These scores are weighted — exams may count for up to 60% of the grade, individually-assigned posting problems, mastery exercises, and quizzes count 35% of the grade, and class participation counts for at least 5% of the grade.
 In those courses (biology and astronomoy) where students prepare semester reports, the report grade is considered part of the semester exam grade.
 Scores are adjusted for the student's grade level to determine a final numerical score that allows the student's performance to be fairly compared to students taking the course in a normal sequence in other institutions.
 A letter grade is assigned on the basis of this final numerical score.

 Assignments: To get to the assignment for a given day,